-10. Attendance intervention
+12. Attendance intervention

-In order to ensure the school has effective procedures for managing absence, the attendance officer (the headteacher), supported by the SLT, will:

-- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending half termly attendance letters home to all parents - Reviewing attendance half termly with teaching staff. - Engaging with LA attendance teams. - Using fixed penalty notices. - Working together with parents on the reasons for absence.

-The school will use attendance data, in line with the 'Monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
+- 12.1.
+In order to ensure the school has effective procedures for managing absence, the Headteacher will: - Establish a range of evidence-based interventions to address barriers to attendance, including staff recognising emotionally based school avoidance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Produce regular reports with analysis and detailed evaluation of relevant data (see monitoring and analysis of evidence). - 12.2.
+The school will use attendance data, in line with the 'monitoring and analysing absence' section of this policy, to develop specific strategies to improve attendance where patterns of absence are emerging.
 These strategies will be developed on a case-by-case basis, and will consider the particular needs of the pupils whom the intervention is designed to target.
+The school will always want to work together with the family to support a child's attendance.

-The school will acknowledge outstanding attendance and punctuality in the following ways:

-- Acknowledging outstanding attendance (99% or higher) on half termly attendance letters to all parents - Celebration 100% attendance at our annual Celebration Assembly - Celebrating class attendance weekly
+- 12.3.
+The school will acknowledge outstanding attendance and punctuality in the following ways: - Acknowledging outstanding attendance (99% or higher) on half termly attendance letters to all parents - Celebrating class attendance weekly

-11. Working with parents to improve attendance
+13. Working with parents to improve attendance

+- 13.1.
 The school believes that working together with families is the key to improving attendance.
-The school aims to keep parents well informed on the child's attendance through half termly attendance letters to all parents.
-Parents will be given information on the importance of attendance and the impact of poor attendance on pupils.
+The school aims to keep parents well informed on the child's attendance through half-termly attendance letters to all parents.
+Parents will be given information on the importance of attendance and the impact of poor attendance on pupils. - 13.2.
 The school will work to cultivate strong, respectful relationships with parents and families to ensure their trust and engagement.
 Open and honest communication will be maintained with pupils and their families about the expectations of school life, attendance and performance so that they understand what to expect and what is expected of them.
-The school will liaise with other agencies working with pupils and their families to support attendance, e.g. social services, family workers, the school nurse and the LA inclusion lead.

-The school will ensure that there are two sets of emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation.

-The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education - parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher in advance.
-The school will regularly inform parents about their child's levels of attendance, absence and punctuality, and will ensure that parents are aware of the benefits that regular attendance at school can have for their child educationally, socially and developmentally.

-If a pattern of absence becomes problematic, the class teacher, in the first instance, will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
-The school will always take into consideration the sensitivity of some of the reasons for pupil absence and will approach families to offer support rather than immediately reach for punitive approaches.
+The school will liaise with other agencies working with pupils and their families to support attendance. - 13.3.
+The school will ensure that there are emergency contact details for each pupil wherever possible to ensure the school has additional options for getting in touch with adults responsible for a pupil where the pupil is absent without notification or authorisation. - 13.4.
+The school will ensure that parents are aware of their legal duty to ensure that their child attends school regularly and to facilitate their child's legal right to a full-time education parents will be made aware that this means their child must attend school every day that it is open, save for in certain circumstances, e.g. sickness or absences that have been authorised by the headteacher/head of school in advance.
+The school will regularly inform parents about their child's levels of attendance, absence and punctuality, and will ensure that parents are aware of the benefits that regular attendance at school can have for their child educationally, socially and developmentally. - 13.5.
+If a pattern of absence becomes problematic, the school will work collaboratively with the pupil and their parents to improve attendance by addressing the specific barriers that prevent the pupil from being able to attend school regularly.
+The school will always take into consideration the sensitivity of some of the reasons for pupil absence and will approach families to offer support rather than punitive approaches.